Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 9. Sunscreen

-Sunburns fade but their damage to your skin is forever.
-The good news is that sun damage is completely preventable.
+Sunscreen is a must-have camping accessory no matter what season you’re camping in.
 Always practice sun safety during any outdoor activities and make sure you bring sunscreen with an SPF of at least 15.

 10. Bug Spray

-Nature is full of little insects and critters that can put a serious stop to your campsite fun.
-To avoid being devoured, especially while hanging around the campfire or fire pit, bring along some insect spray.
+Nature is full of insects and critters that can curb your campsite fun, so insect spray is a must-have camping accessory in buggy locations.
 All-natural products like lemon balm and citronella are good, but always have a heavy-duty backup just in case.

 11. Knife

-If you’re at a frontcountry campground or staying in your RV, a good knife is a useful gadget to have.
-If you’re out in the backcountry, it’s an absolute must.
-Knives can be used for food preparation, first aid, and even self-defense.
-A basic pocket knife will work in a pinch, but consider upgrading before a major trip.
-For camping, we love the powerful blade of the lightweight Gerber StrongArm Fixed Blade Knife.
+If you’re frontcountry camping or staying in your RV, a good knife is useful, but not really a must-have.
+If you’re out in the backcountry, it’s an absolute necessity.
+Knives are good for food preparation, first aid, and even self-defense.
+A basic pocket knife will work in a pinch, but consider upgrading to a more serious blade like the lightweight Gerber StrongArm Fixed Blade Knife.

-All it takes is one bathroom break in the pitch dark woods to realize how important a headlamp or flashlight is.
-While either will work, a headlamp makes a convenient choice since your hands will be free for other tasks like meal preparation (and, of course, peeing…!).
+All it takes is one bathroom break in the pitch-dark woods to realize how important a headlamp or flashlight is when camping.
+A headlamp makes a convenient choice since your hands will be free for other tasks like meal preparation (and, of course, peeing…!).
 Remember extra batteries too!

 As far as hand flashlights go we recommend the output and versatility of the Nitecore MH23 USB Rechargeable Flashlight which make it the perfect companion for camping.